The Sussex Police & Crime Commissioner is Katy Bourne OBE, who was re-elected on 10 May 2021.

-Katy's role is to hold the Chief Constable of Sussex Police to account for the performance of the police force, effectively making the police answerable to the communities they serve.
+The PCC’s role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

-She is responsible for setting the strategic direction and priorities for Sussex Police via the Police and Crime Plan.
-This includes setting the police budget (£287.5 million) and local police precept (the amount residents pay for policing in their council tax).
+Katy is responsible for setting the strategic direction and priorities for Sussex Police through the Police & Crime Plan.
+This includes setting the police budget and local police precept – the amount residents pay for policing in their council tax.